sumaiyakona/kioptrix-full-walkthrough/README.md

 With the ***/etc/sudoers*** file open, the **loneferret** account already had a line item with root privileges to two commands that did not require a password entry.
 In order to obtain root privileges for the **loneferret** account, we add `/bin/sh` directly after `/usr/local/bin/ht`.
 This provided root access to the **sh** shell.
 Next we save the file and quit.

 ## Capturing the Flag:
-Within the terminal, issuing the `sudo /bin/sh` command, the prompt changes to a **'#'** sign which already indicates we're in root.
-But to be sure let's type in `id` and `whoami` accordingly to validate root access.
+Within the terminal, issuing the `sudo /bin/sh` command, the prompt changes to a **'#'** sign indicating we're in root.
+But to be sure, let's type in `id` and `whoami` accordingly to validate root access.
 Once obtaining root access, it was a matter of changing to the `/root` directory and performing a list.

 ![image](https://user-images.githubusercontent.com/31168741/199957301-1b0a4590-2c86-43d4-8194-ec8e6feeed40.png)